 This course focuses on more advanced skills in keyboard harmony, transposition, basic accompanying skills and technique at appropriate levels.
 Chromatic harmony and contemporary examples are emphasized.
-Offered spring.
+NOTE: This course should be taken concurrently with MUSLB-262, MUS-202, MUS-252 and MUSLB-252 Offered spring.